Rethink Your Auto Insurance Options

 Exciting transformations in mobility mean consumer driving habits are changing.
 Since 1983, the percentage of people with a driver’s license has steadily decreased among 16 to 44-year-olds.
 As more people look to ridesharing, public transportation and eventually self-driving vehicles, consumers should rethink their auto insurance needs and options.

 Most states require individuals to purchase insurance coverage to drive legally.
 Auto insurance can be divided into two basic coverage areas: liability and property damage.

 When shopping for auto insurance, premium quotations are a useful tool for comparison of different companies’ products.
 Two factors determine what you pay for auto insurance.
 The first factor is underwriting where insurance companies assess the risk associated with an applicant.
 The second factor is rating; the rating assigns a price based on what the insurer believes it will cost to assume the financial responsibility for the applicant’s potential claim.

-To take some of the guesswork out of a tense situation, NAIC developed WreckCheck™.
+In the course of your lifetime, an auto accident is bound to happen.
+When it does take some of the guesswork out of a tense situation, with NAIC's WreckCheck™.
 This free mobile app for iPhone® and Android® smartphones outlines what to do immediately following an accident and walks users through a step-by-step process to create their own accident report.
 The app directs them to capture photos and helps document and share only what is necessary to file an insurance claim.
 Users can even email their completed reports to themselves and their insurance agents.

 No smartphone?
 Download a printable accident checklist and other tips for staying calm, safe and smart on the road.